 Located in residential Setagaya-ku, Komazawa Olympic Park is a fascinating place to visit, not only because of its wide array of sporting facilities (volleyball, tennis, skating, running, cycling, baseball), but because of the unique architecture of its central square.
 The pagoda-like Control Tower sits in an open square between the Komazawa Olympic Park Gymnasium and the Komazawa Olympic Park Athletic Stadium.
 Even though the entire park is further away from the city center than other parks, there are a number of interesting neighborhoods in the area that help make the trip worthwhile.

-Shiokaze Park is easily one of the more uniquely located parks available for visit during the 2020 Olympics.
+Shiokaze Park is easily one of the uniquely located parks in Tokyo.
 Built on the man-made island of Odaiba in southeast Tokyo, a haven for tech-lovers that houses Tokyo’s giant Gundam statue, the park allows views of Tokyo Bay and its iconic Rainbow Bridge.
 Shiokaze Park will host 2020 beach volleyball, and is also located near the Ariake Urban Sports Venue, which will host the skateboarding and rock climbing competitions, both of which are unique to the 2020 games.

 Shinjuku Gyoen National Garden is a massive, gorgeous sprawl of nature directly within Shinjuku, one of Tokyo’s busiest and well-known city centers.
 Upon walking through the park’s gates and into its natural expanse, it feels like downtown Tokyo has been completely left behind.
 From within the park you can turn 360-degrees and see the surrounding city, particularly the famous NTT Docomo Yoyogi Building, shaped like the Empire State Building in New York City.
 There is a modest fee of 500 yen for entering the park, which is well worth it.

 Shinjuku Gyoen houses a variety of distinct trees such Japanese elm, Himalayan cedar, Yulan magnolia, and London plane.
 It is divided into a number of distinct sections, notably the dense Mother and Child’s Forest, a traditional Japanese garden area, and stretches of cherry blossoms, ponds, and sycamore trees.
 Seeing all of Shinjuku Gyoen can easily require several trips.
 Taking the seasons into account, residents and travelers can have a different experience each time they visit.
-The park provides rest and a variety of scenery between shopping or sightseeing during the 2020 Olympic Games.
+The park provides rest and a change of scenery between shopping or sightseeing in Tokyo.

 Ueno Park is a gigantic area north of central Tokyo that is more of an integrated park-and-event space than a simple area for greenery.
 The park is particularly known for Ueno Zoo and music venues such Sogakudo Concert Hall.
 It also contains shrines, museums such as the Tokyo Metropolitan Art Museum, and a central temple in the middle of the large and lovely Shinobazu Pond.
 Much like Shinjuku Gyoen, the character and environment of Ueno Park changes through the seasons.
 It is particularly known for being flooded by picnickers during cherry blossom season.
 Aside from such a busy time of year, it is an excellent location for couples and families to attend events and linger through everything the park has to offer.